uri-library-data-services/iassist-preview/content/blog/iassist-08-followup-part-2-restricted-data.md

 the perspective of a service that supports public-use data products.
-Based on interactions with a variety of players (data users, researchers seeking funding, IRB members, university legal counsel staff, and others), she\'s compiled an excellent resource, Guidelines for Data Sharing and Access.
+Based on interactions with a variety of players (data users, researchers seeking funding, IRB members, university legal counsel staff, and others), she's compiled an excellent resource, Guidelines for Data Sharing and Access.
 See the link from here:
 <http://www.sscnet.ucla.edu/issr/da/resource.htm>